hupayx-com/taycan-docs/src/whitePaper/en/README.md

 ## Token Distribution
 Taycan mainnet is the inflation chain.
 SFL holders can delegate their coins to validators, which are utilized for transaction verification and governance voting.
-As a compensation for contributing to the chain, 80% of the total inflation is paid as a staking reward, and 20% is accumulated in the community pool and used through governance decisions.
-The initial issuance of SFL is 7,000,000,000 SFL, and when the total issuance increased by inflation reaches 10,000,000,000 SFL, the elimination of inflation is proposed to governance.
+As a compensation for contributing to the chain, 90% of the total inflation is paid as a staking reward, and 10% is accumulated in the community pool and used through governance decisions.
+The initial issuance of SFL is 7,000,000,000 SFL, and 750,000,000SFLs are issued annually by inflation.
+When the terminal issuance amount of 10,000,000,000 SFL is reached, the elimination of inflation is proposed to governance.
 The number and status of inflation are parameters that can be determined by governance.
 The amount of private sale, team, company are bound to asset that cannot be allocated by the vesting module among the initial issuance quantity.
 Each allocation will be initiated according to the vesting start and end dates at following table.

 |Allocation|Amount|Vesting|Vesting Start|Vesting End|